Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Initial public offerings (IPOs) and acquisitions often get a lot of media and investor attention because they can offer opportunities for investors.
 That said, these two events are quite different.

-An IPO is when a private company decides to go public and sell its shares to individual investors, whereas an acquisition is when a company buys out another, target company.
+An IPO is when a private company decides to go public and sell its shares to investors, whereas an acquisition is when a company buys out another, target company.
 In this case the acquiring company may gain certain market advantages, and the target company will typically lose its decision-making privileges since it is no longer an individual company.

-There are a number of pros and cons to IPOs, just as there are advantages and disadvantages of a company being acquired.
+There are a number of pros and cons to IPOs, just as there are advantages and disadvantages to a company being acquired.
 IPOs can provide a newly minted public company with a lot of growth opportunities — but the IPO process is expensive and time consuming, and being beholden to regulators and investor sentiment is never a picnic.

 Acquisitions can be a lifeline to a company that’s struggling in a competitive market.
 While the takeover can effectively eliminate the target company as an independent entity, its products or brand may continue to exist.